mblakele/taskbot/README.md

 This is similar to CoRB, but without any need for Java and less specific to updates.

+All that might sound a little too abstract, so here are some examples.

 ### Creating 1M documents

+Inserting 1M documents in a single transaction can be painful, but it's easy with tasks of 500 documents each.

 This example is loosely based on the [2insert.xqm](https://github.com/mblakele/taskbot/blob/master/test/2insert.xqm)